threepointone/react-springs/README.md

 - overshootClamping: *boolean*
 - onSpringUpdate (Spring): *function* : optional callback to be notified on every spring movement. 'returns' the spring.
 - onSpringUpdate (Springs): *function* : like `Spring`, but 'returns' `key, spring`
-- springSystem: *SpringSystem* optional instance of rebound's SpringSystem. useful for perf/custom loopers/etc.
+- springSystem: *SpringSystem* : optional instance of rebound's SpringSystem. useful for perf/custom loopers/etc.
+- onSpring (Spring): *function* : 'returns' a reference to the spring object when it is created/destroyed
+- onSpring (Springs): *spring* : like `Spring`, but 'returns' `key, spring`

 dev
 ---